appdev-lessons/deploying-to-render/content.md

 </aside>

 1. Go to your Render [dashboard](https://dashboard.render.com/).
 2. Click on "Blueprints" and then "New Blueprint Instance."
+(Note: you can also click the "New +" button on the top and select "Blueprint".)

     ![](/assets/render-new-blueprint-1.png)